 With the support and co-sponsorship of the District of Columbia’s Office of Planning, CLALS convened a day-long workshop on May 21, 2018, “Sharing Space: Examining African American and Latino Intercultural Exchanges in Dynamic Neighborhoods.”
-A group of academic experts, policymakers, and practitioners gathered to assess changing community demographics in the District, and identify the central issues associated with this in comparison with similar metropolitan areas, with the goal of benefiting policy development and planning in the District and region.
+A group of academic experts, policymakers, and practitioners gathered to assess changing community demographics in the District, and identify the central issues associated with these changes in comparison with similar metropolitan areas, with the goal of benefiting policy development and planning in the District and region.

 This workshop began to identify a set of policies and solutions for government, institutions, and the private sector, with a focus on policies that are at once inclusive, supportive of community leadership, and which promote shared visions of community wellbeing and belonging, while mitigating tensions that might otherwise adversely impact disadvantaged communities.
-Further workshop outcomes are forthcoming.